Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Ultrasonic Ranging.rst

 .. note::

     For improved accuracy, use the pigpio pin driver rather than the default RPi.GPIO driver (pigpio uses DMA sampling for much more precise edge timing).
-This is particularly relevant if you’re using Pi 1 or Pi Zero.
+This is particularly relevant if you're using Pi 1 or Pi Zero.

 You can refer to UltrasonicRanging2.py for detailed code.